marioizquierdo/jquery.serializeJSON/README.md

 ```

 The `serializeJSON` function returns a JavaScript object, not a JSON String.
-The function should probably have been called `serializeObject` instead, or something like that, but those names were already taken ;)
+It should probably have been called `serializeObject`, or something like that, but those names were already taken.

-If you really need to serialize into JSON, use the `JSON.stringify` method, that is available on all major [new browsers](http://caniuse.com/json).
+To serialize into JSON, use the `JSON.stringify` method, that is available on all major [new browsers](http://caniuse.com/json).
 To support old browsers, just include the [json2.js](https://github.com/douglascrockford/JSON-js) polyfill (as described on [stackoverfow](http://stackoverflow.com/questions/191881/serializing-to-json-in-jquery)).

 ```javascript